Richard Evelyn Byrd Sr.

 Richard Evelyn Byrd Sr. (August 13, 1860 – October 23, 1925) was a Virginia lawyer, politician and newspaperman.
+He was the father of politician Harry Byrd and aviator Richard Byrd Jr.

 Early and family life

-He was the first son born to Jennie (Rivers) and her husband William Byrd, who had become an adjutant general of the state of Texas, and born in Austin, Travis County, Texas months after the American Civil War had begun.
+He was the first son born to Jennie (Rivers) and her husband William Byrd, who had become an adjutant general of the state of Texas, and born in Austin, Travis County, Texas, months after the American Civil War had begun.
 After the war, his parents returned to Virginia, and lived with his grandparents.
 His grandfather and namesake, also Richard E. Byrd (1801-1872), was a politician and by then former slaveholder (the elder Richard E. Byrd owned 26 enslaved people in Frederick County in 1860, and possibly more in neighboring Clarke County).
-The elder Byrd had been one of the representatives of Frederick, Hampshire, and Morgan Counties in the Virginia Constitutional Convention of 1851 and had also served in the Virginia General Assembly.
+The elder Byrd had been one of the representatives of Frederick, Hampshire, and Morgan counties in the Virginia Constitutional Convention of 1851 and had also served in the Virginia General Assembly.
 His great grandfather was Thomas Taylor Byrd, who used enslaved labor to work plantations, mostly in what became Clarke County after it was split from Frederick County.
 His great-great grandfather William Byrd had served in the British army during the American Revolutionary War, then moved to northwestern Virginia.
 This Richard E. Byrd graduated from the University of Virginia and later received a law degree from the University of Maryland.

-This Richard E. Byrd married Eleanor Bolling Flood, also descended from the First Families of Virginia, in Martinsburg, West Virginia on September 15, 1886.
+This Richard E. Byrd married Eleanor Bolling Flood, also descended from the First Families of Virginia, in Martinsburg, West Virginia, on September 15, 1886.
 They would have sons Harry Flood Byrd (1887–1966); Richard Evelyn Byrd (1888–1957) and Thomas Bolling Byrd (1890–1968).